craftercms/docs/source/system-administrators/activities/authoring-env-performance-tuning.rst

 Linux Ulimit
 ^^^^^^^^^^^^
 Crafter CMS includes many subsystems that require additional file-handles be available at the operating system level.

-..
-Here is a list of recommended ``ulimit`` updates:
-.. [todo: do something like this: https://docs.mongodb.com/manual/reference/ulimit/ for different OSs and distros and such]

 Our limits are: